joshbegley/nyt-latest/README.md

 `A federal lawsuit alleges that NFLPA executives conspired to prevent an attorney for the union from serving as a witness for the FBI.`\
 https://nytimes.com/athletic/6901927/2025/12/19/nflpa-heather-mcphee-lawsuit-retaliation-fbi-investigation/

-**'Ridiculous': Luka Dončić monster triple-double leads Lakers past Jazz**\
+**'Ridiculous': Luka Dončić's monster triple-double leads Lakers past Jazz**\
-`The NBA's leading scorer impresses teammate LeBron James with his 45 points, 11 rebounds and 14 assists Thursday night.`\
+`The NBA's leading scorer impressed teammate LeBron James with his 45 points, 11 rebounds and 14 assists Thursday night.`\
 https://nytimes.com/athletic/6902025/2025/12/19/luka-doncic-lakers-jazz-highlights-score/

 **The New York Times in Print for Friday, Dec.
 19, 2025**\